hemantbaranwal1398/news_app_mca_fy/README.md

 ### Install
  - Link git with your github account.
  - Link android studio with your github.
- - Clone project from the repository by coping the clone link in "code" drop-down button
+ - Clone project from the repository by copying the clone link in "code" drop-down button
-   - First launch and follow androd studio > file > new > project form version control
+   - First launch and follow android studio > file > new > project form version control
    - Specify the path where you want to install the project
    - paste the link in the box
    - Click "clone" button
  - Your project will be created and code will be imported
- - **You can also refer the video for more info.**
+ - **You can also refer to the video for more info.**

 ## Built With
 - Android studio: